 Usually, this show focuses on male martial artists who are training to become masters.
-This C-drama puts a female protagonist in the front role who is well developed.
-The two main characters are so playful towards one another.
+This C-drama puts a female protagonist in the front role who is well-developed.
+The two main characters are so playful toward one another.
 It is joyful and hilarious to watch.
 However, the scenery has too much green screen in it.

 9/30.
 My Girlfriend is an Alien